kleopatra999/paypal-commerce-ios/README.md

 #### Info.plist Updates
 In your app's `Info.plist`, please make the following changes:
 - `UIViewControllerBasedStatusBarAppearance` allows us to show & hide the status bar as needed.
 - `NSAppTransportSecurity` allows us to securely communicate with Cloudfront & Facebook in iOS 9+.
-Modest communicates over `https`, but our images are hosted on Amazon's Cloudfront servers, which currently require the `forward secrecy` exception.
+Modest communicates over `https`, but we using loggly.com for internal API logging, which currently require the `forward secrecy` exception.
 (We expect this to change soon).
 - `LSApplicationQueriesSchemes` is needed for Facebook & PayPal to work properly in iOS 9+.

 Updates: